Home › Common Problems › Missing or Blown-Off Shingles

 in Raleigh, NC

-Raleigh sits in the path of frequent summer thunderstorms and occasional hurricane remnants that push wind gusts well past 50 mph, making shingle loss one of the most common roofing calls we receive across neighborhoods like North Hills, Brier Creek, and Garner.
-Many homes in the Triangle were built in the 1980s and 1990s using three-tab shingles rated for only 60–70 mph winds, which age and lose their seal strips over time.
-Left unaddressed, even a single missing shingle can allow driving rain to saturate your roof deck, rot the sheathing, and push water into your attic insulation within a single storm cycle.
+Raleigh sits in the path of frequent summer thunderstorms and hurricane remnants that push wind gusts well past 50 mph.
+Neighborhoods like North Hills, Brier Creek, and Garner all see shingle loss regularly.
+Many Triangle homes were built in the 1980s and 1990s using three-tab shingles rated for only 60 to 70 mph winds, and those shingles lose their seal strips over time.
+Even one missing shingle can let driving rain rot your roof deck and push water into your attic insulation within a single storm.

 Telltale Signs